pypmc/pypmc/doc/user_guide.rst

 :class:`~pypmc.density.mixture.MixtureDensity`.
 One can create a mixture density from a list of arbitrary component densities and weights.
-However, usually all one needs are the convenience shortcuts to create mixtures of Gaussians and student's from means and covariances.
+However, usually all one needs are the convenience shortcuts to create mixtures of Gaussians and Student's from means and covariances.
 For example, for two components with weight 60% and 40%::

   from pypmc.density.mixture import create_gaussian_mixture, create_t_mixture